Planning Your Trip

 Things to Do

 What to Eat & Drink

 Buenos Aires has great year-round weather, amazing nightlife, delicious food that's reasonably priced, and friendly locals.
-Eat steak, drink mate, cheer for the soccer (or fútbol) teams, and dance the tango.
+Eat steak, drink mate, cheer for the soccer (or fútbol) teams, and go dancing in the birthplace of the tango.
 Stay in the colorful neighborhoods and bike around its historic streets.
 Consider this your introduction to the "City of the Fury."

 Planning Your Trip

 Best Time to Visit: Spring is the best time to visit Buenos Aires.
 Balmy temperatures and low humidity mean most residents head to parks to enjoy the blooming flowers and loads of sunshine after a gray winter.

 Currency: The Argentine peso, though some businesses accept (and prefer) the U.S. dollar.

 Getting Around: The Subte (Buenos Aires’ subway) is cheap and quick.
 Ubers are also reasonably priced even when going across town or out to the suburbs.
 Download the Como Llego app for the best directions and transportation routes.

 Travel Tip: Buenos Aires is a true late-night city.
 Many things will not open before 10 a.m.
 Make the most of your time here by going to bed late, rather than waking up early.